 You should use your production SaaS data space only on your production Commerce installation to avoid data collisions.
 Otherwise, you risk polluting your production site data with testing data, which will cause deployment delays.
 For example, your production product data could be mistakenly overwritten from staging data, such as staging URLs.

-Select or create SaaS project
+Select or create a SaaS project

 If you do not see the Commerce Services Connector section in the Commerce configuration, you need to install the Commerce modules for your desired Commerce Service, such as Product Recommendations.